bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 BigCommerce's GraphQL Storefront API makes it possible to query storefront data from within a [Stencil](/stencil-docs/getting-started/about-stencil) theme or remote site.
-This means information previously only available on the back-end via [Stencil's template logic](/stencil-docs/reference-docs/global-objects-and-properties) can now be accessed via front-end JavaScript.
+This means information previously only available on the back-end using [Stencil's template logic](/stencil-docs/reference-docs/global-objects-and-properties) can now be accessed with front-end JavaScript.
 For example, with the Storefront API, it is possible to do the following:

 * Access product options, variations, and custom fields for any product from any page.
 * Request any product's images at any resolution.
 * Ask for customer details such as name, email address, and attributes (if logged in).
-* Look up objects, such as categories or brands, by URL and fetch their details.
+* Look up objects, such as categories or brands, by URL, and fetch their details.

-* Build front-end applications on top of a BigCommerce's [Stencil](/stencil-docs/getting-started/about-stencil) theme or on a remote site.
+* Build front-end applications on top of a BigCommerce [Stencil](/stencil-docs/getting-started/about-stencil) theme or on a remote site.

 Additionally, by leveraging the power of [GraphQL](https://graphql.org/), data for multiple resources can be returned from a single API call, which simplifies integration and increases performance so that developers can focus on building delightful shopper experiences.